Professor Jean McEwan MB ChB, BSc, PhD, FRCP, FRCP (Edin), FESC

 Jean is on the GMC specialist register in Cardiovascular Medicine and General (Internal) Medicine.
 She is a Fellow of the European Society of Cardiology.
 Her GMC number is 2548027.

 As a Fellow of the Royal College of Physicians of London, Jean was the Improving Working Lives (IWL) Officer, and Chaired the Intercollegiate IWL Committee from 2008-11.
-She was the Clinical Lead for Handover, contributed to the RCP London Handover Toolkit, and is widely consulted on the processes involved in effective handover.
+She was the Clinical Lead for Handover, contributed to the RCP London Handover Toolkit, and is still consulted on the processes involved in effective handover.

 Jean understands many of the issues related to work/life balance and gender changes in the medical workforce.
 She was Vice President of the Medical Women’s Federation, 2012-13 and while at UCL she was the Academic Lead for the Athena Science Women’s Academic Network (SWAN) (http://www.athenaswan.org.uk/) in the School of Life and Medical Sciences at UCL.